Top things to do in autumn

 Catch your favourite authors at Aye Write

-Glasgow’s much loved book festival will return for it’s 20th anniversary this November.
-Running from 6–16 November, the festival includes over 130 events from a wide range of authors.
-Head to Glasgow Life to see the full line up.
+Glasgow’s much loved book festival is held every November.
+The festival includes a large selection events from a wide range of authors.
+Head to Glasgow Life to see the latest updates.